ON THE ROAD ARIZONA

 Picture

 The Rex Allen Museum is full of boots and suits he wore on stage.
 Next door the 1917 Willcox Bank & Trust building is now the Keeling Schaefer wine-tasting venue.
-The Marty Robbins Museum and Gift Shop closed in 2020.
+A Marty Robbins Museum closed in 2020.

 Picture